hrs1st/FileHostingService/README.md

 # FileHostingService

-An implemention of a task manager, supporting diffrenet types of tasks, personal account logins and saves
+Implemention of a file hosting service using object oriented programming, server and client relationship and sqlite database